bagashvilit/facial_recognition_bias/README.md

 ### With Poetry(Recommended)

-After pulling the repo, use `poetry shell` in `facial_recognition_bias/` to enter the virtual environment.
-Under the virtual environment, use `poetry install` to install dependencies.
+Use `poetry install` to install dependencies.
 Please refer to poetry documentation [here](https://python-poetry.org/docs/basic-usage/#installing-dependencies) for more info about dependency installation.

+Please note that installation process may take a while.

 After entering the virtual environment and installing the dependencies please refer to the following links for the detailed info on how to run each classifier.